Skip to Content

 While these are the general guidelines for establishing payment of alimony, it is possible to introduce evidence that can influence the outcome of the decision based on extenuating circumstances.

 The law of spousal maintenance is complex and can be confusing, or even contradictory.
 Spousal maintenance issues can be emotionally charged, making agreement difficult.
-If spousal maintenance is a potential part of a divorce proceeding, it is good to have the expertise of experienced family law attorneys, such as those at Clawson & Clawson LLP on your side.
+If spousal maintenance is a potential part of a divorce proceeding, it is good to have the expertise of experienced family law attorneys, such as those at Clawson & Clawson, LLP, on your side.
 Attorneys experienced in spousal maintenance issues advise their clients as to all the options available in a marital dissolution action and will make sure that the maintenance awards are, indeed, “fair and equitable.”